papermerge/documentation/source/User's Manual/automates.rst

 Each automate instance consists of:

 * name or a title - give it whatever name you like
-* match - what documents it applies to?
+* match - terms/words to look up in the document to figure out if current automate is applicable for given document
-* destination folder - where shall it move the matched document?
+* (optional) destination folder - where shall it move the matched document?
-* (optionally) tags - which tags shall it associate to the matched document?
+* (optional) tags - which tags shall it associate to the matched document?

+Note that last two attributes of Automates - destination folder and tags - are optional.
+You may indicate one of them, both or neither.

 Matching
 ~~~~~~~~~